spatie/laravel-medialibrary/docs/installation-setup.md

     ],

     /*
-     * These generators will be used to created conversion of media files.
+     * These generators will be used to create an image of media files.
      */
     'image_generators' => [
         Spatie\MediaLibrary\ImageGenerators\FileTypes\Image::class,